-- 4. On the remote machine, navigate to the WL_HOME\common\bin directory (WL_HOME is the product directory in which installed WebLogic Server is installed). - 5.
+- 3. Copy the managed server template to the remote machine. - 4.
+On the remote machine, navigate to the WLS_HOME\common\bin directory. - 5.
 Run the following command:

-'''

 unpack -domain=domain -template=template.jar

-'''

 In this command:

 - domain is the full or relative path of the domain to be created. - template.jar is the full or relative path of the managed server template that you copied to the machine in step 3.